(214) 390-7947 (Overseas Callers)

 IFRE programs begin every Monday year-round.
 If you have travel constraints, you can still start your chosen program on any day of the year.

-Our Fees
+Fees

 Since 2006, IFRE has been the most trusted and respected volunteer abroad organization in the world, and also the most affordable.
-We’re dedicated to providing the highest quality volunteer programs at the lowest fees, which make it possible for everyone, especially students, to volunteer internationally and make a positive impact in the lives of others.
+We’re dedicated to providing the highest-quality volunteer programs at the lowest fees, making it possible for everyone, especially students, to volunteer internationally and make a positive impact on the lives of others.

+We believe in 100% transparency.
 Rest assured; we never use middlemen.
 Your one-time registration fee of $299 covers our administrative costs.
-The low weekly fee is paid in the host country directly to your host family and project (via country coordinator), and includes housing, food, and minor expenses.
-IFRE is a non-profit organization, so your program fees are tax deductible.
+The low weekly fee is paid directly to your host family and project (via the country coordinator) in the host country and includes housing, project arrangements, breakfast and minor expenses.
+IFRE is a non-profit organization, so your program fees are tax-deductible.

-Volunteer Program Fee (US$)
+South Africa Childcare Volunteer Program Fee (US$)

 1 Week N/A